AppThreat/custom-json-diff/README.md

 ```

 To exclude field2, you would specify `field1.field2`.
 To exclude the `a` field in the array of
-objects, you would specify `field1.field3.[].a`. custom-json-diff will create a regex which will
+objects, you would specify `field1.field3.[].a` (do NOT include the array index, just do `[]`).
-account for the array index in the field name.
-Multiple fields may be specified separated by a
+Multiple fields may be specified separated by a space.
+To better understand what your fields should
-space.
-To better understand what your fields should be, check out json-flatten, which is the
-package used for this function.
+be, check out json-flatten, which is the package used for this function.

 ## Sorting